Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Discussion

+The volumetric event rate and population-level properties (e.g., $P_\mathrm{orb}$ and $\binit$) for repeating partial TDEs are highly uncertain.
+Nevertheless, partial TDEs on long-period orbits could dominate the entire TDE population with two-body relaxation only \citep{Bortolas_2023} or aided by eccentric Kozai-Lidov effects in SMBH binaries \citep{2023ApJ...959...18M,Melchor_2024}.
+Other mechanisms will be needed to produce the population of observed repeaters with ultrashort $P_\mathrm{orb}\lesssim1\,\mathrm{yr}$ \citep[e.g., the Hills mechanism;][]{Cufari_2022, Lu_2023}.

+For long-period repeating TDEs, where $P_\mathrm{orb}$ is beyond the lifetime of a survey (or us astronomers), they are likely not distinguishable from nonrepeaters observationally.
+For these repeaters, our surveys can be heavily biased toward the last few flares.
+We have shown that a sun-like star could spend numerous orbits before any significant radius expansion or mass loss.
+In the case of $\binit=0.6$ we expect the star to spend most of its $N_\mathrm{orb}\simeq10^2$ orbits losing a minimal amount of mass, before releasing most of its energy in the last {$\approx$five} flares that are $\gtrsim N_\mathrm{orb}$, the terminal flare dominates in the cumulative observed probability by a factor of $\approx$$N_\mathrm{orb}^{1/2}$.
+In evaluating TDE rates to reconcile with observations, the population of repeating TDEs will need to be carefully considered.

-For short-period repeaters as the objects discovered so far, a systematic all-sky survey can help us constrain their population properties. \citet{Somalwar_2023} performed a Monte-Carlo test of repeating partial TDEs with $P_\mathrm{orb}$ spanning 0.3--2.7\,yr (between that of ASASSN-14ko and AT\,2020vdq) by searching for rebrightening in an optical TDE sample \citep{Yao_2023} from the Zwicky Transient Facility \citep[ZTF;][]{Bellm_ZTF_2019a}.
-With AT\,2020vdq being the only apparent repeater, an upper limit of event rate for repeaters is $<$30\% the rate of the entire population, which will be less stringent if allowing for higher $P_\mathrm{orb}$.
+For short-period repeaters, as the objects discovered so far, a systematic all-sky survey can help us constrain their population properties. \citet{Somalwar_2023} performed a Monte Carlo test of repeating partial TDEs with $P_\mathrm{orb}$ spanning 0.3--2.7\,yr (between that of ASASSN-14ko and AT\,2020vdq) by searching for rebrightening in an optical TDE sample \citep{Yao_2023} from the Zwicky Transient Facility \citep[ZTF;][]{Bellm_ZTF_2019a}.
+With AT\,2020vdq being the only apparent repeater, an upper limit of the event rate for repeaters is $<$30\% the rate of the entire population, which will be less stringent if allowing for higher $P_\mathrm{orb}$.
 We note that an implicit hypothesis by looking for rebrightening is that the observed flare would not be the last one, which, given the observational bias we have addressed, leads to underestimation of rates.
-Searching for both faint pre-flares and rebrightening will alleviate the systematics, which requires a long, deep survey (readers are referred to Appendix~\ref{sec:obs} for a detailed study).
-The ten-year Rubin Observatory Legacy Survey of Space and Time (LSST), with extraordinary sensitivity, will provide a unique window of finding repeating partial TDEs systematically.
-Combining the legacy of Rubin with optical surveys of smaller aperture telescopes (e.g., BlackGEM, LS4), we will be able to explore both the luminous and the faint end of repeating TDEs to obtain a better understanding the population underground.
+Searching for both faint preflares and rebrightening will alleviate the systematics, which requires a long, deep survey (readers are referred to the Appendix for a detailed study).
+The 10\,yr Rubin Observatory Legacy Survey of Space and Time (LSST), with extraordinary sensitivity, will provide a unique window of finding repeating partial TDEs systematically.
+By combining the legacy of Rubin with optical surveys of smaller aperture telescopes (e.g., BlackGEM and LS4), we will be able to explore both the luminous and the faint ends of repeating TDEs to obtain a better understanding the population underground.